 Our Sting Ray and Tango kayak paddles are both designed for low-angle paddling, making it easy for you to spend long days on the water without fatigue or soreness.

-Here we explore how they’re similar and, especially, how they’re different, so you can make your best paddle purchase decision:
+Here we explore their similarities and differences so you can make your best paddle purchase decision:

 Comparing the Blades: Materials, Shapes and Colors